snowflakedb/snowflake-cli-action/README.md

 ### `cli-version`

-The specified Snowflake CLI version.
-For example `3.6.0`.
+The specified Snowflake CLI version, for example `3.6.0`.
 If not provided, the latest version of the Snowflake CLI is used.

 ### `default-config-file-path`

 Path to the configuration file (`config.toml`) in your repository.
 The path must be relative to root of repository.
 The configuration file is not required when using a temporary connection (`-x` flag).
+Refer to the [Snowflake CLI documentation](https://docs.snowflake.com/en/developer-guide/snowflake-cli/connecting/configure-connections#use-a-temporary-connection) for more details.

 ## Safely configure the action in your CI/CD workflow